 Healthy wetlands and coastal ecosystems benefit humans by providing recreational opportunities, flood mitigation, and many other ecosystem services.
-With detailed spatial data, we can begin to link where human activities occur, how they affect the biological communities in those places, and how those impacts affect the benefits that humans enjoy from the ecosystem.
-I have been working with collaborators to explore this interplay between nature and people in the Laurentian Great Lakes and am starting to explore mid-Atlantic wetlands and coastal waters.
+With detailed spatial data, we can begin to link where human activities occur, how they affect the biological communities in those places, and how those impacts affect the benefits that humans enjoy from ecosystems.
+I have been working with collaborators to explore this interplay between nature and people in the Laurentian Great Lakes, and I am starting to study ecosystem services in mid-Atlantic wetlands and coastal waters.

 Smith, S.D.P., D.B.
 Bunnell, G.A.
 Burton Jr., J.J.H.
 Ciborowski, A.D.
 Davidson, C.E.
 Dickinson, L.A.
 Eaton, P.C.
 Esselman, M.A.
 Evans, D.R.
 Kashian, N.F.
 Manning, P.B.
 McIntyre, T.F.
 Nalepa, A. Pérez-Fuentetaja, A.D.
 Steinman, D.G.
 Uzarski, and J.D.
 Allan.
 2019.
 Evidence for interactions among environmental stressors in the Laurentian Great Lakes.
 Ecological Indicators 101: 203-211.